babyhuehnchen/nuggets-lovely-car-icons/README.md

 # nuggets-lovely-car-icons
-Rounded Thumbnails for Cars in GTA:V in 128x128
+Thumbnails for Cars in GTA:V in 128x128

 <p class="has-line-data" data-line-start="0" data-line-end="1">Servers currently permitted to use this iconpack:</p>
 <ul>